peteroupc/CBOR/docs/PeterO.TrapException.md

 <b>Returns:</b>

 The flag that specifies the kind of error (PrecisionContext.FlagXXX).
 This will only be one flag, such as FlagInexact or FlagSubnormal.

+### Result

+    public object Result { get; }

+Gets the defined result of the operation that caused the trap.

+<b>Returns:</b>

+The defined result of the operation that caused the trap.